codeschool-projects/HTMLPortfolioProject/README.md

 ### Create the Page Header

-At the top of our page, we'll want to create an element with a class of `header` for us to add some information about ourselves.
-MENU
+At the top of our page, we'll want to create an element with a class of `header` to add some information about ourselves.

 ### Header Text

 Inside of our `.header` element, create an `h1` tag with your name in it.
 This is your portfolio, so it makes sense for your name to have the most prominence.
-MENU

 ### Job Title

 Also inside the `.header` element, add a `h2` tag with a job title (ie. "software developer", or "web designer", or "maker of things", etc).
-MENU

 ### The Tagline Element

 Next, create a new element that has a CSS class called `tagline`.
 In this element you'll be giving a little more information about yourself.
-MENU

 ### A Little About You

 Inside the `.tagline` element, create a `h3` tag inviting the visitor to learn more about you (ie. "Learn More About Me", or "Here's What I Do", etc).
-Also add an introductory paragraph with more information about yourself, including what things you're passionate about, programming languages you enjoy writing in, etc.	MENU
+Also add an introductory paragraph with more information about yourself, including what things you're passionate about, programming languages you enjoy writing in, etc.

 ### The Skills Element

 Next, we'll create a place to list out our current skills by creating an element with a class of `skills`.
 In here we'll be listing out what we already know.
-MENU

 ### Skills Content

 Inside the `.skills` element, create a `h3` tag inviting the user to learn more about your skills (ie. "my skills").
 Also add a paragraph tag describing your skills (ie. "I enjoy writing front-end code with these technologies").
-MENU

 ### List of Skills

 Inside the `.skills` element, create a new `ul` which will be a list of of your skills.
 In here, add 3 skills you currently possess. `HTML` must be one of these skills.
-MENU

 ### The Contact Element

 The last section of our page will give people a way to contact us.
 Create a wrapper element for this area and give it a class of `contact`.
-MENU

 ### Contact Copy

 Inside the `.contact` element, create a `h3` tag inviting the user to contact you (ie. "contact me", or "drop me a line").
 Also add a paragraph tag describing how people can contact you.
-MENU

 ### Contact Link